Leslieville Value Village Lot To Be Developed

 The World is talking about Toronto.
 This level of appreciation is obviously not sustainable.
 You’re a fool if you think this level of aggressive appreciation is here to stay.
 You’re also a fool if you think the market is going to crash to allow detached homes to all of a sudden become affordable again.
 Those days are long gone.

-We’ll keep you in-the-know if any news, but for now, you have a choice to understand what’s happening here in Toronto or have the “oh no, not another condo” mindset.
-Homes (yes, homes are condos AND houses) will be more expensive 10 years from now than they are today but of course there will be ups and downs in between.
+We’ll keep you in-the-know if any news, but for now, you have a choice to understand what’s happening here in Toronto especially in Leslieville district or have the “oh no, not another condo” mindset.
+Homes (yes, homes are condos AND houses) will be more expensive 10 years from now than they are today but of course, there will be ups and downs in between.
 If you’re one of the optimists and want to get in the market, call me.

-Below is the Value Village Store.
+Below is Leslieville Value Village Store.
 I’m not sure if it was part of the deal but will confirm.